LearnOnDemandSystems/docs/tms/tms-administrators/classes/schedule/see-classes-in-calendar-view.md

-# How can I see classes in a calendar view?
+# How do I see classes in a calendar view?

 > [!Alert] Please be aware that not all functionality covered in this article may be available to you.